lennyomg/Spotify-PowerShell/README.md

 Start-Process $url
 ```

-After successful authentication, you will be redirected to a page with a PowerShell command to complete authentication.
+After successful authentication on the Spotify web-site, you will be redirected to a page with a PowerShell command to complete authentication in PowerShell.

 ```
 New-SpotifyAccessToken -AutorizationCode "code"
 ```

-### Refresh authentication token
+### Refresh authorization token

-Once in a while, you must update the existing authentication token.
-Put `Update-SpotifyAccessToken` at the top of your script or call this command if you are getting the "401 token expired" error.
+Once in a while you must update the existing authorization token.
+Put `Update-SpotifyAccessToken` at the top of your script or call this command everytime you get the "401 token expired" error.

 ### Examples